 About that time Dupont had invented cellophane, which was used to package baked goods, but they didn’t have an effective way to seal the bags.
 Drew thought he could figure out a way to make the tape so it would seal the cellophane bags seamlessly.
-It wasn’t as easy as he thought, and by the time he finally got the tape to work, Dupont had already started using a self-sealing material.
+It wasn’t as easy as he thought.
+By the time he finally got the tape to work, Dupont had already started using a self-sealing material.

 This is a good example of inventing an add on product for a particular product or line of products.
-This along can generate an enormous amount of money for a company.
+This alone can generate an enormous amount of money for a company.

 3M Kept Employees During Great Depression